Header image

 1967 - Computerisation

-We install our first computer in the Hong Kong head office, paving the way for the computerisation of accounts.
-Our customers can now bank at any HSBC branch in the territory.
-A few years later, in 1971, we install our first cash dispensers.
+We install our first computer in the Hong Kong head office, paving the way for the computerisation of all accounts.
+This is soon followed by the unveiling of our first cash dispensers in 1971 and our ATM system, powered by the Electronic Teller Card (ETC), in 1980.

 Back to the timeline